SWLEN VACANCIES AND VOLUNTEER OPPORTUNITIES WITH US OR LOCAL GROUPS

 Contact the group.
 Ask about their volunteering opportunities, training and the support they can offer you.
 Be realistic about the amount of time you can offer.

-Consider starting with a one-off opportunity selected from our Events Calendar
+Consider starting with a one-off opportunity selected from our What’s On guide.

 Most importantly, have fun meeting people and doing new things!

-- Informal volunteer– usually this is for a one-off task or event, where training is provided.
-It includes volunteering with ‘friends of parks’ or ‘environmental conservation’ groups helping to maintain important spaces for people and wildlife.
+- Ad-hoc volunteer– usually this is for a one-off task or event, where training is provided.
+It includes volunteering with ‘friends of parks’ or ‘environmental conservation’ groups undertaking activities ‘on the ground’ helping to maintain important spaces for people and wildlife.
 You could be building pathways, planting trees or hedges or making stag beetle loggeries, all supervised by trained leaders.
-Other volunteering activities could involve attending meetings and events indoors, such as planning sessions, talks etc. For current informal volunteer opportunities see our What’s On.
+Other volunteering activities could involve attending meetings and events indoors, such as planning sessions, talks etc.

 - Formal volunteer – take an on-going and specific role within an organisation such as a trustee/committee member, finance, website administrator or newsletter author.
-Roles are listed on our Local Volunteer Opportunities page and we also occasionally advertise on Do-It.
+Roles are listed below and we also occasionally advertise on Do-It.